Skip Navigation Website Accessibility

 Cost: $ FREE

 Want to embroider and feel comfortable about setting up your machine?
 Let us help you get started!
-These classes will acquaint students with all the basic functions of their embroidery machine.
+These classes will acquaint students with all the basic functions of their small screen embroidery machine.

 Cost: $ FREE